Accidents, Allergies, Emergencies

 You will have to sign a form to allow staff to administer medicines.
 It will be stored appropriately where all staff members have access to it.

-We have a qualified school counselor available to our students.
+We have a qualified school counsellor available to our students.
+She is at school on a Thursday.
 Students can nominate themselves by putting their name into the chatterbox located in the foyer.
 Parents and staff can do the same.
-Once an initial meeting of 15 minutes has taken place, a note is sent home by the councilor if further time is required.
-Parent permission is required for counseling to continue.
+Once an initial meeting of 15 minutes has taken place, a note is sent home by the counsellor if further time is required.
+Parent permission is required for counselling to continue.
 The school funds this service.
+Parents and staff are also able to take advantage of this service.

 Our Dental Therapist is based at Wellsford Primary School.
 Yearly the Dental Therapist organises dental checks, if you require their service any other time please contact the clinic direct on 09 423 8975.
 Alternatively, the mobile clinic may visit the school, where students are assessed and treated on site if appropriate.
 The mobile unit number is 09 839 0534 or 0800 433 6825.